 I strive for clarity in my writing and clarity in my designs.
 Good writing is vigorous.
 Good design is transparent.
-If your company keeps its documentation in Word format as a matter of policy, I can even make Word docs that look professional.
+I use Adobe’s tools, but if your company keeps its documentation in Word format as a matter of policy, I can make Word docs that look professional.

-I strive to create documents that are useful.
+I strive to make documents that are useful.
 To lower the volume of your customer support queries, I will consult your support department to determine the most common problems that your users need help with and highlight those issues in your documentation.

-In my former career in Quality Assurance, I discovered and documented variation in material, process, and specification on products with up to multimillion dollar values.
+Precision and attention to detail are second nature to me.
+In my former career in Quality Assurance, I discovered and documented variation in material, process, and specification on products with multimillion dollar values.
 I know first hand how poorly executed internal documents increase non-conformances.
 I know first-hand how poorly executed manuals influence customer satisfaction and subsequent purchasing decisions.

 My language, design, and technical skills converge naturally on technical writing.

 - I have a Technical Writing Certificate with Honors from Humber College.
 I am a craftsperson who knows how to use his tools.

 - I make text-centric designs suitable for manuals and textbooks.

 - I do back end development in C. If your product is software, and if you give me read-only access to your source code (I will sign NDAs), I will be able to answer many questions for myself without bothering your developers.

 Tools for FreeBSD

 |gonzalo | prospero | caliban||2.54|